-Well I can tell you that beautiful web design is not crafted by stroke of luck but by meticulous design efforts.
+Well, I can tell you that beautiful web design is not crafted by a stroke of luck but by meticulous design efforts.
 These websites are not only aesthetically pleasing, but they are also responsive, consistent in layout, perhaps interactive, and they are definitely devoid of unnecessary clutter.

 Not everybody knows how to make a good-looking website, but I guarantee almost everybody knows what a good website looks like when they see one.
 Here are a few websites I’ve chosen to give you an introductory idea of what beautiful web design looks like.

 Like I have said, captivating web designs are not happened upon by chance, but are the product of crafting certain elements to fit your mission.
 Whether you are using WordPress, Shopify, Squarespace, Wix, or any other content management system, a clean and fluid web design are very achievable.
 Here, we will give you insight into a few simple guidelines and best practices to make your website stand out from the rest.

 No, I’m not referring to you, or your logo, or even your products.
 Chances are your homepage will be the first thing any customer will see when first stumbling across your brand.
 First impressions are everything, so you need to make sure that it is the best-looking landing page that also conveys the subtleties of your product or service in an immersive experience.